 - Math Doesn’t Suck by Danica McKellar

-- Overcoming Dyslexia by Dr. Sally Shaywitz (a must read for all reading tutors)
+- Overcoming Dyslexia by Dr. Sally Shaywitz (a must-read for all reading tutors)

 What are some of your favorite time management tips and tools for home-based tutors?

-Handling the finance side of tutoring can be a total pain.
+Handling the financial side of tutoring can be a total pain.
 I developed an app that helps tutors invoice their students faster.
 Not only can you invoice everyone at the same time, but you can notify everyone of sudden cancellations when illness or worse strikes.
 My Tutor Tracker app has saved my rear a time or two!

 I also use Google Drive religiously to create content for my websites, collaborate with other teacher entrepreneurs, and share documents with students.
 There are so many great uses for the apps, but my favorite unsung hero is Google Keep.
 It is a checklist app that I can use anywhere to help me keep track of both my coaching business and private tutoring needs.
 I have checklists for my onboarding process so I don’t forget a step, lists for updates to my app, and even lists for blog posts I’d like to write.